sindresorhus/open/readme.md

 Open a new instance of the app even it's already running.

-For other platforms, this value is always to be true.
+A new instance is always opened on other platforms.

 ##### app